Adrian Cronauer: Death

 Cronauer died on July 18, 2018, at a nursing home in Troutville, Virginia at the age of 79.

 Personal life

 At the time of his death, Cronauer lived in Troutville, Virginia.
-He had been married to Jeane Cronauer (née Steppe) until her death in 2016.
-She had had a son by a previous marriage, Michael Muse.
+He had been married to Jeane Cronauer, née Steppe, until her death in 2016.

 Cronauer was a member of Mensa.

 Military awards

 Sergeant Cronauer received the following military awards.